Back to Catalogue

 For example, instead of drowning a new user in charts and technical indicators, an app might first show a clean line chart of their portfolio value over time with key milestones annotated (deposits, withdrawals).

-Use tooltips or an optional “learn more” mode to explain terms like APY, expense ratio, or P/E ratio in plain language.
+Another approach that fits fintech UX design well is to use tooltips or an optional “learn more” mode to explain terms like APY, expense ratio, or P/E ratio in plain language.
 The principle of progressive disclosure is helpful because you present basic info by default and let users drill down into details if they want.

 Personalizing the experience based on skill level